bclittleua/BE-Disco/hook/README.md

 # Webhooks
 ## FYI
 - API = Application Programming Interface.
-A way for applications to communication, typically via the internets.
+A way for applications to communicate, typically via the internets.
 - WEBHOOK = an API that sends data in one direction via the HTTP protocol, usually referred to as a POST method
 - `hook.py` is heavily commented to explain exactly what is going on
 - `hook_nc.py` is all code and no comment